MediBoss/Giphy/README.md

 # Giphy
-A Giph search engine with a NodeJS backend and iOS Client.
+A Giph search engine with a NodeJS backend and iOS + WEB Client .